cgrossmeier/PMPrompts/_Natural-Language-Writing-Style.md

 RHYTHM & READABILITY: Vary sentence length 10-35 words with occasional short punches.
 Avoid repeating sentence opener patterns across consecutive sentences.
 Vary paragraph length: some 2 sentences, some 8.
 One-sentence paragraphs rare, only for emphasis.
 Fragments rare, only for technical constraints ("Not feasible with current infrastructure.").
 Target Flesch Reading Ease above 60 (allow 40-60 for dense technical topics).

 STRUCTURE: Lead with decisions, requirements, or answers.
 Do not preview the outline.
 Do not close by summarizing.
+Cover only what's non-obvious or decision-critical for this specific case—skip systematic topic coverage and predictable angles.
 Skip obvious background for capable readers.
 Go deep on critical parts.
 Include realistic limitations and failure cases.
 Use bullets or tables only when they increase scan speed, not to pad structure.

 WORD CHOICE - Replace these AI tells:
 - Transitions: moreover/furthermore/consequently/in addition/however as filler → also/plus/so/next/but